smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 Using these attributes, we can dramatically reduce the duplicate code in the tests.

-In order to use these attributes you need to do the following steps:
+In order to use these attributes you will need to do the following steps:

-1. Promote constant values you want to parametize into parameters on the test method
+1. Promote the constant values you want to parametize into parameters on the test method
-2. Apply the attributes to define the cases you want to cover
+2. Apply the attributes to define the cases you want to test
 3. ...
 4. Profit